mohibullahkamal/react-graphql-recipes/README.md

-# react-graphql-recipes
+## Full-stack, Food Recipe App:
+- Full Authentication (sign up, sign in, sign out),
+- able to create, browse, search for, save, and delete recipes,
-Full-Stack React and GraphQL app build using Apollo Boost, Express, and MongoDB
+- React and GraphQL (Apollo Boost) in Frontend,
+- Express, and MongoDB in the Backend.